The SELT journey

 However, survey results are not viewed or distributed until after grades are finalised and issued to students.
 While this assists in preventing bias feedback and conflicts of interest, it does mean that SELT is not an appropriate avenue for issues that require immediate attention.
 In these instances, it is important to know where to find assistance for various issues.

 For course related matters, the relevant academic school is the first point of contact.
-In addition to the schools, ANUSA (ANU Students' Association) and PARSA (ANU Postgraduate and Research Students' Association) are able to provide general guidance and assistance in finding more specific help, while the Dean of Students office is available to provide confidential, impartial advice and to act as a mediator.
+In addition to the schools, ANUSA (ANU Students' Association) are able to provide general guidance and assistance in finding more specific help, while the Dean of Students office is available to provide confidential, impartial advice and to act as a mediator.
 For personal matters, ANU Counselling, ANU Crisis Support Line and Lifeline can provide assistance.

 ANU Counselling – matters related to mental health and wellbeing.
 Free, confidential and non-diagnostic service available to all students.